These materials introduce students to AP and help them explore whether AP is right for them:

-- Student Posters: Give your students an extra bit of inspiration
+- Student Posters in English and Spanish: Give your students an extra bit of inspiration

 - Explore AP

-Share this website with students who are interested in exploring the benefits and experience of AP
+Share this website with students who are interested in exploring the benefits of AP.

 - Big Future